These Pumpkin Chocolate Chip Protein Muffins are made in a blender and are high protein & low carb, gluten free, and less than 130 calories.

 - Distribute into 12 silicon muffin liners (or regular muffin liners that are greased).

-- Bake for 20 minutes or until a toothpick comes out clean.
+- Bake for 25-30 minutes or until a toothpick comes out clean.
+25 minutes will be a little more moist while 30 minutes won't be as moist.
+Enjoy!

 This recipe was previously posted and was updated this year with a video and photography!